LeStegii/LeStegii/README.md

 # Hello, I'm Paul aka LeStegii 👋

 ## ☕️ About me
-I'm currently studying computer science (B. Sc.) at the University of Kassel.
+I'm currently studying computer science (M. Sc.) at the University of Kassel.
 In my free time I'm developing stuff with java.

 ## 👨‍👩‍👧‍👦 Organizations